 6) Don’t force it.
 Don’t judge yourself.

 Let external distractions go.
 When they occur, gently bring your awareness back to your posture and breathing.
-External noises and interruptions are common.
+External noises and interruptions can also be issues.
+Think of them as minor roadblocks.
+Take them in stride and guide your awareness back to the practice.

 2) Mind Hack for Moving Mindfulness Meditation